max2ma/HestonModel_MonteCarlo/ReadMe.md

 The values of these parameters, except for the name of the kernel, have a default value and can be changed via the corresponding command-line option at runtime.
 The kernel name must be "hestonBarrier" for the European barrier option and hestonEuro for the European one.
 The call price and the put price are used for functional verification only (they are the expected output values for a given set of input values)

-For example, the RTL emulation can be executed as follows to use the Asian option with the default parameter values:
+For example, the RTL emulation can be executed as follows to use the European barrier option with the default parameter values:
 > run_emulation -flow hardware -args "-n hestonBarrier"